 Our Comprehensive Coordination Process

 Our vulnerability coordination process involves four basic steps.
 However, we handle each vulnerability on a case-by-case basis, so the time frame and cycle may vary.

-- Collection.
+- Reporting.
 We collect vulnerability reports by monitoring public sources of vulnerability information and by processing reports sent directly to us.
 After receiving reports, we perform an initial surface analysis to eliminate duplicates and false alarms; we then catalog the reports in our database.

 - Analysis.
 Once the vulnerabilities are cataloged, we determine general severity, considering factors such as the number of affected systems, impact, and attack scenarios.
 Based on severity and other attributes, we select vulnerabilities for further analysis.
 Our analysis includes background research, runtime and static analysis, reproduction in our test facilities, and consultation with vendors and other experts.

 - Coordination.
 When handling direct reports, we work privately with vendors to address vulnerabilities before widespread public disclosure.
 We have established, secure communication channels with hundreds of technology producers, both directly and through relationships with computer security incident response teams (CSIRTs) all over the world.
 We have years of experience successfully coordinating responses to vulnerabilities that affect multiple vendors.